mendrik/groblin/backend/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Groblin backend

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+Copy your .env.template file to .env and edit it according to your needs.

+## Emails

+Use this [tool](https://usewaypoint.github.io/email-builder-js/) to edit emails templates and place them under backend/emails as json.

 ## Useful commands